puzzle/skills/README.md

 ## PuzzleTime synchronization
-If you are using PuzzleSkills as an external company and are not also using the PuzzleTime application, this part of the application will only bother you once.
-The only thing you need to know is how to disable it.
+If you are using PuzzleSkills as an external company and are not also using the PuzzleTime application, this part of the application will not bother you.

 ### Description of the PuzzleTime sync
 The PuzzleTime sync was written to reduce data redundancy and maintain a single source of truth for people data.
 It is possible to gather the data from multiple instances of PuzzleTime but every person in PuzzleSkills will only be updated by a single instance of PuzzleTime.
+Be aware that when the sync is run, profiles would be created multiple times if they have employments in multiple providers, so you should avoid this.
 An initial mapping script assigns each person a `ptime_employee_id` and a `ptime_data_provider`, which are then used to update them.
 A nightly delayed job runs at `3am` to fetch employee data from the PuzzleTime API(s).
 This data is used to update people in the application.
 While the sync is active, users are not allowed to edit certain attributes of a person or delete them.

 The sync also creates new people when needed or sets people to inactive (in which case they will no longer be updated).

-### How to disable it
+### How to enable it
-The PuzzleTime sync depends on the environment variable (ENV variable) `USE_PTIME_SYNC`, which defaults to true.
+The PuzzleTime sync depends on the environment variable (ENV variable) `USE_PTIME_SYNC`, which defaults to false.
 This default value is defined in the `use_ptime_sync?` method in the `application.rb` file.

 ### Manual sync